 It might actually surprise many to hear him speak in this way and also so directly on this, although perhaps it is uncommon for him to get asked the question so directly.

-(And at the age of 80, of-course, anything you don’t say rather directly runs the risk of not getting said.)
+(And at the age of 80, of-course, anything you don’t say rather directly runs the risk of not ever being said at all.)

 It does raise this issue: Does Leonard Cohen’s being Jewish in some kind of believing sense matter to the way people might listen to his music?
 Does it matter whether Barry Manilow believes or practices Judaism in any way?
 I guess the answer to the latter all-but-rhetorical question is no … but I think that it does matter in the case of Leonard Cohen, and I think even his answer at this press conference may have an effect on some listeners or potential listeners in one way or another.